-S2.2 The organisation of the IOI in year n is the responsibility of the Host Country for IOI'n.
-A Host Country consists of the responsible Ministry(ies), Institution(s), and/or Corporation(s) in that Country.

-S2.3 Each participating Country is represented by a National Delegation; all members of a National Delegation represent one Country.
-A National Delegation is headed by a Delegation Leader, includes a team of one to four Contestants and, if there is more than one Contestant, a Deputy Leader.

-S2.4 The Deputy Leader can act as a replacement for the Delegation Leader in all situations and may assist their Delegation Leader in all their duties.

-S2.5 A Contestant is a student who was enrolled at a school for secondary education, in the Country they are representing, during the period September to December in the year before IOI'n, and is not older than twenty years on the 1st of July of the year of IOI'n.

-E2.2 A Host Country can have the status of Past Host, Present Host, Future Host or Host Candidate.

-E2.3 If the Host Country for IOI'n wants to invite delegations with more or less than four Contestants, it must be approved at a GA meeting during IOI'n-1.

-E2.5 Secondary education ends with some form of school-leaving examination.
+- S2.2 The organisation of the IOI in year n is the responsibility of the Host Country for IOI'n.
+A Host Country consists of the responsible Ministry(ies), Institution(s), and/or Corporation(s) in that Country. - S2.3 Each participating Country is represented by a National Delegation; all members of a National Delegation represent one Country.
+A National Delegation is headed by a Delegation Leader, includes a team of one to four Contestants and, if there is more than one Contestant, a Deputy Leader. - S2.4 The Deputy Leader can act as a replacement for the Delegation Leader in all situations and may assist their Delegation Leader in all their duties. - S2.5 A Contestant is a student who was enrolled at a school for secondary education, in the Country they are representing, during the period September to December in the year before IOI'n, and is not older than twenty years on the 1st of July of the year of IOI'n.
+Students who are studying abroad may represent the Country of their nationality. - E2.2 A Host Country can have the status of Past Host, Present Host, Future Host or Host Candidate. - E2.3.1 If the Host Country for IOI'n wants to invite delegations with more or less than four Contestants, it must be approved at a GA meeting during IOI'n-1. - E2.3.2 The Delegation Leader and / or the Deputy Leader must have an appropriate scientific background.
+They must be qualified to represent their Contestants in technical and task issues that arise during the competition and GA meetings. - E2.5 Secondary education ends with some form of school-leaving examination.
 Tertiary education, such as offered by Technicons and Universities, may immediately follow Secondary education, but may also be preceded by some form of preparatory pre-tertiary education.
 Such pre-tertiary education is not regarded as Secondary education.

-A2.5 Students who are to be considered for representing their delegations at an IOI must, in addition to meeting the eligibility requirements set forth in S2.5, have participated in a selection procedure that:

-- Is based on ability and includes a test of the students' programming and problem solving ability; - Is open to all eligible students in their delegation's Country, although restrictions may be placed on where, when and how students can enter the procedure, and a student's nationality can be limited to that of the relevant Country.
+- A2.5 Students who are to be considered for representing their delegations at an IOI must, in addition to meeting the eligibility requirements set forth in S2.5, have participated in a selection procedure that: - Is based on ability and includes a test of the students' programming and problem solving ability; - Is open to all eligible students in their delegation's Country, although restrictions may be placed on where, when and how students can enter the procedure, and a student's nationality can be limited to that of the relevant Country.

-N2.2 It is firmly recommended that Countries reasonably circulate the yearly issues of the IOI among each other.
-To spread the average costs for travel it is also recommended that Host Countries are staggered geographically.

-N2.5.1 It is firmly recommended that Contestants should have participated in a local, regional or national informatics competition in their Country as a pre-selection for the IOI, and that they belong to the winners of that competition.

-N2.5.2 The age limit for contestants may also be defined as: Every contestant at IOI'n (held in year ccyy) must have been born on or after 1^{st} July, in the year ccyy - 20.
+- N2.2 It is firmly recommended that Countries reasonably circulate the yearly issues of the IOI among each other.
+To spread the average costs for travel it is also recommended that Host Countries are staggered geographically. - N2.5.1 It is firmly recommended that Contestants should have participated in a local, regional or national informatics competition in their Country as a pre-selection for the IOI, and that they belong to the winners of that competition. - N2.5.2 The age limit for contestants may also be defined as: Every contestant at IOI'n (held in year ccyy) must have been born on or after 1^{st} July, in the year ccyy 20.